knoxen/SrpcWorld/README.md

 }
 ```

-The information includes four binary keys, two each for encryption and hmac of requests and responses.
-The client and server use the `*_sym_key`s for confidentiality and the `*_hmac_key`s keys for data integrity and origin.
+The information includes four binary keys.
+The `*_sym_key`s are used for encryption (confidentiality) and the `*_mac_key`s are used for message authentication codes (data integrity and origin).
+Distinct keys are used in each direction of messaging.

 Let's see how this connection info is handled on the server side.
 For the `SrpcWorld` demo, server-side SRPC processing is handled by the `SrpcPlug` module.
 There is an `:srpc_srv` module (written in Erlang) but it is a library, not an application, and hence has no state.
 It is up to the server-side application to provide necessary SRPC state management via a module providing the `:srpc_handler` behaviour.
 In the `SrpcWorld` demo, the configured [SRPC handler](#ServerConfig) is `SrpcWorld.Server.SrpcHandler`.